HL7/cqf-measures/pages/introduction.md

 ### 1.1 Purpose

 [The National Academy of Medicine (NAM)](http://www.nationalacademies.org/hmd/Reports/2001/Crossing-the-Quality-Chasm-A-New-Health-System-for-the-21st-Century.aspx) defines quality as: “The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.”
 For care quality to be evaluated, it must be standardized and communicated to the appropriate organizations.
-To that end, this Implementation Guide has been written to provide guidance for authoring electronic clinical quality measures ([eCQMs](https://www.jointcommission.org/about/jointcommissionfaqs.aspx?CategoryId=56#2404)), clinical quality measures specified in a standard electronic format and designed to use structured, encoded data present in the electronic health record.
+To that end, the FHIR Quality Measure Implementation Guide (this IG) has been written to provide guidance for authoring electronic clinical quality measures ([eCQMs](https://www.jointcommission.org/about/jointcommissionfaqs.aspx?CategoryId=56#2404)), clinical quality measures specified in a standard electronic format and designed to use structured, encoded data present in the electronic health record.
 This implementation guide references the following standards for creating eCQMs:

 * [Fast Healthcare Interoperability Resources (FHIR) STU3](https://ecqi.healthit.gov/qdm)
 * [Clinical Quality Language (CQL) R1.4](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400)